erikyangs/emojipastagenerator/README.md

 Special thanks to Lawrence Hsiung for additional emoji mappings.
 ## Issues
+* Each user converts online json file to something usable
+  * there could just be an already converted json file
+* Personal emoji mappings with the same first word would conflict
 * Extremely inefficient conversion from JSON of emojis to objects:
   * regular keys -> lowercase keys
   * lowercase object -> word array